 Indirect feeding happens when corals absorb Dissolved Organic Compounds directly from the water.
 Waste products and uneaten food are major sources of coral food.
 Many of the small bits of food, which the fish do not eat, are consumed by corals.
-This includes bacteria contained in the plankton for small polyped corals.
+This includes bacteria contained in the plankton for small coral polyps.

 Research Your Chosen Corals

 The particle size of food also determines what a coral can eat.
-A chunk of food the size of your little fingernail can be consumed by many Large Polyps Stony corals but will be of no use to a Zooanthid Coral.
+A chunk of food the size of your little fingernail can be consumed by many Large Polyp Stony corals but will be of no use to a Zoanthid Coral.
 On the other hand, a Button Polyp can absorb Dissolved Organic Compounds directly from the water, as can many LPS and SPS corals.